Branch History

 Protecting the Vote - Defeat Hate - VOTE

 In 1946 the Portland/Middletown NAACP Branch was formed by a group of concerned African Americans from both towns.
 Mr. Roosevelt Steele, a Portland resident, became the first president.
-The Branch thrived for a number of years taking a stand for the rights of African Americans during the early days of the civil rights movement.
-Earlier Presidents were: Mr. Charles Ghent, Mr. Roosevelt Steele, Sr., Rev. William Davage, and Captain Edward Jackson.
+The Branch thrived for several years taking a stand for the rights of African Americans during the early days of the civil rights movement.
+Earlier Presidents were Mr. Charles Ghent, Mr. Roosevelt Steele, Sr., Rev. William Davage, and Captain Edward Jackson.

-In its earlier days, the branch published a “Watchdog” weekly paper under the editorship of James “CUP” Moody.
+In its earlier days, the branch published the “Watchdog,” a weekly paper.
+James “Cup” Moody served as its’ first editor.
 The paper provided the community with information on politics and other important issues in the City of Middletown.
-The branch has advocated over the years on key issues such as economic development, education in encouraging academic excellence, healthcare and criminal justice impacting young black males.
+The branch has advocated over the years on key issues such as economic development, education, healthcare, and the criminal justice system, specifically impacting young Black men.

 The Middlesex County NAACP Branch serves the following towns: